 It’s worth noting that the character of Saitta is refreshingly flawed.
 He acts out, and gets things wrong.
 He makes mistakes, ruins lives and endangers the public and yet he isn’t afraid to apologise for any errors he makes along the way.
 A rare trait that so many modern efforts omit.

 Supporting Whitman is John Saxon, giving a fine performance for an unremarkable character.
-Saxon’s role is really just to show up and given Saitta someone to talk to, exchange exposition and come up with a plan.
-Martin Landau plays a doctor under suspicion, similarly giving an engaging performance but his character has a great deal more to do throughout.
+Saxon’s role is really just to show up and give Saitta someone to talk to, exchange exposition and come up with a plan.
+Martin Landau plays a doctor under suspicion, similarly giving an engaging performance but his character hasn’t a great deal more to do throughout.

 Gayle Hunnicutt and Carole Laure provide intriguing turns, both gorgeous and mysterious, they sizzle as the plot unfolds.
 However, it’s Tisa Farrow who excels, playing a visually impaired student.
 Farrow brings an exceptional sense of vulnerability to the character especially during the terror experienced when chased unaided through the hallways by an assailant.
 It’s rare to find a character you care for as much in a slice of genre like this.

 Then there is the action.
 In the opening 5 minutes Whitman has blown away several bank robbers following a quick car chase, with his hand cannon.
 You know what you are in for.
 It becomes quite humorous as the film rolls on that a chase or fight occurs at every juncture of the story.
 Each sequence, whilst entirely unnecessary, is handled exceptionally well.

 At the film’s three quarter mark is an wildly entertaining car chase.
 I’m going to throw it in with The French Connection, Bullitt and Seven Ups as a car chase you should make a point of seeing.
 The metal screeches loud and the tires squeal as Whitman gives chase to Aubert Pallascio around the streets of Montreal.
 It’s an exhilarating ride and far, far better than you would anticipate… much like several Italian cop flicks.